francescomascari/francescomascari.github.io/_pages/teaching.md

 ## Other teaching experiences

-* word-wrap: Mathematics Tutor for Refugee students break-word;
+* Mathematics Tutor in Foundations for refugee students @ University of Trento, Trento, Italy, 2020
-  Foundation of Mathematics @ University of Trento, Trento, Italy
+* Mathematics Tutor in Probability and Statistics for undergraduate students @ University of Trento, Trento, Italy, 2020
-* Mathematics Tutor for Undergraduate students
+* Mathematics Tutor in Calculus for undergraduate students @ University of Trento, Trento, Italy, 2019